Developing a Copyright Policy or Guidelines is a unique hands-on, eight-lesson eTutorial where you complete a draft copyright policy or guidelines.

-By reviewing each lesson, completing your assignments with feedback by fellow students and moderator Lesley Ellen Harris, you will complete this course with a draft copyright policy, guidelines or best practices.
-FAQs on how eTutorials work.
+By reviewing each lesson in Developing a Copyright Policy or Guidelines and completing your assignments with feedback from Lesley Ellen Harris, Teaching Assistant Erin Gurski, and fellow students, you'll complete this course with a draft copyright policy, guidelines or best practices.

-All of Copyrightlaws.com’s courses are aimed at empowering non lawyers to deal with copyright and licensing issues.
-Join us!
+All of Copyrightlaws.com’s courses are aimed at empowering nonlawyers to deal with copyright and licensing issues.
+See our FAQs on how eTutorials work.

 Syllabus for Developing a Copyright Policy or Guidelines